 Knowing and understanding the rules of the road is important when you’re behind the wheel, especially when you’re driving at high speeds.
 Make sure your teen is prepared by asking them to take a few practice tests first.

 An online practice permit test for new drivers allows them to answer questions and get the answers immediately.
+A permit test course can take a lot of stress out of the event since your new driver will already know what to expect before the big day.
 It’s a more fun way to take a quiz than marking down answers in a book, and it’s a great way for parents to get involved.
 It wouldn’t hurt for you to go over the rules of the road either!

 Let Them Drive on the Interstate